coderefinery/workshop-intro/livestream.md

 ### You get overloaded with information
 - Don't worry!
-- Change your watching style and know material will be available for you to watch later.
+- Change to passive watching and re-watch or read about unclear topics later.
-- Instant video replays help here, but the material is also open.
+- Use our bring your own code session to ask questions weeks after the workshop.

 ### Collaborative document is too fast to follow
 - Don't follow it.
 It will be published for future reference.